chiperoo/mystic-dream/README.md

 ```

 #### Note
-I had trouble implementing the POST/PATCH calls via json:api to update the many-to-many relationship.
+I had trouble implementing the POST/PATCH calls via JSON API to update the many-to-many relationship.
 In this particular project, a customer can go on many different trips.
 A trip can be taken by many different customers.
 When a customer signs up for a trip, I need to update this new join relationship instance.

 The workaround was to do this in code via a RESTful Spring call.
 This is why the Calls section noted a different URL for specific operations.